Insular crozier: Clonmacnoise Crozier

-The Clonmacnoise Crozieris often described as the finest of the surviving examples, in both craftmanship and design.
+The Clonmacnoise Crozieris is often described as the finest of the surviving examples in both craftmanship and design.
 Thought to be associated with Saint Ciarán, it is dated to the late 11th century.
 It is 97 cm long, and is formed from wood, copper-alloy, silver, niello, glass and enamel.
 The crozier is 13.5 cm high and 15.5 cm wide, and decorated with round blue glass studs and white and red millefiori insets.
 Snake-like animals are arranged in interlocked rows along the sides, and there are large animal heads in high relief at either side of the base of the crook.
 The openwork crest was cast and contains a row of five crouched dog-like animals.
-The zoomorphic and interlace patterns are in the Irish Ringerike style and bears strong resemblance to late 11th century additions to the Bearnan Chulain bell shrine, and the early 12th century Shrine of Saint Lachtin's Arm, suggesting a possible origination in Dublin.
+The zoomorphic and interlace patterns are in the Irish Ringerike style and bear a strong resemblance to late 11th century additions to the Bearnan Chulain bell shrine, and the early 12th century Shrine of Saint Lachtin's Arm, suggesting a possible origination in Dublin.

 The shaft has three richly decorated knopes, the largest of which contains a crest and measures 7.5 cm.
-The collar below the upper knope is made of copper-alloy, and contains relief designs of two large cat-like animals facing each other.
-The central knope is less decorated compared to the other two, but has inlay bands and silver lining.
-The lower knope contains decorations including blue glass studs.
+The collar below the upper knope is made of copper alloy and contains relief designs of two large cat-like animals facing each other.
+The central knope is less decorated compared to the other two but has inlay bands and silver lining.
+The lower knope contains decorations, including blue glass studs.
 The monastery at Clonmacnoise is also the location where the 8th century Stowe Missal and 10th or 11th century Clonmacnoise Crucifixion Plaque were discovered.

 Scottish

-While a number of Scottish Insular croziers (or "quigrichs") survive, there are only six extant early Christian examples (the Bachul Mor fragment, the crosier of St Fillan, two drops found at Hoddom, Dumfriesshire, and two unidentified drop now in the British Museum.
-Their likeness to Irish examples is indicative of the close contact between Scottish and Irish craftsmen, while it is known that a number of Irish metalworkers settled in Scotland.
+While a number of Scottish Insular croziers ("quigrichs") survive, there are only six extant early Christian examples (the Bachall Mór fragment, the crosier of St Fillan, two drops found at Hoddom, Dumfriesshire, and two unidentified drops now in the British Museum.
+Their likeness to Irish examples is indicative of the close contact between Scottish and Irish craftsmen, and it is known that a number of Irish metalworkers settled in Scotland.
 The similarities include methods of construction and their style and decoration.
-The Scottish croziers are characterised by their angular crook shape with separate (i.e. attached) drops, with most dated to before the mid-11th century.
-The designs and patterns on the crooks are typically of the Irish or West Highland type.
+The Scottish croziers are characterised by their angular crook shape with separate (attached) drops, with most dated to before the mid-11th century.
+The designs and patterns on the crooks are typical of the Irish or West Highland type.